larrozzi/LibraIndecisionApp/README.md

-Stuck between options to choose from this is every libra's dream app.
+Stuck between options to choose from?
+This is the app you never knew you needed.

 Try it here: https://libra-indecision-app.herokuapp.com/